 Most Lake George hiking trails offer views of small segments of the lake and its surroundings.
-The Cat Mountain hike lets you see nearly the entire lake, many mountains on its western and eastern shores and distant mountains to the south & east.
+The Cat Mountain hike lets you see nearly the entire lake, plus mountains on its western and eastern shores, and distant mountains to the south and east.

 You may wish to bring binoculars.
 The summit of Cat is approximately three miles from the lake, and you can’t make out individual land features with the naked eye.

 Cat can also be hiked in conjunction with neighboring Thomas Mountain.
 From the Valley Woods Road parking lot, hike 0.7 miles along the blue trail until it intersects with the yellow trail, then turn right to continue following the yellow trail for 0.7 more miles to reach Thomas' summit.
 After summitting Thomas, you can continue on the yellow trail for an additional 2 miles until you reach the Cat Mountain summit, but be aware that footing on the trail between the two mountains is more difficult than the other trails.

 - A map of the “Cat and Thomas Mountains Preserve” can be obtained from the Lake George Land Conservancy, PO Box 1250, Lake Shore Drive, Bolton Landing, NY 12814; (518) 644-9673.

 - No vehicles allowed.

 - Pets are allowed on this trail, but they must be leashed.

 - Camping is permitted up to three nights, but you must be at least 150 feet from a road, trail, spring, stream, or pond.
 Larger groups or more nights requires a permit.

 - Fires are permitted, but must be attended to at all times.